-Clinical Trial Site Selection in Africa
+Clinical Research Site Selection in Africa

 Conduct your clinical study in Africa with help from Infiuss Health.
 Our site management services include site selection, site activation, site monitoring, site feasibility analysis, and site training.
 We also offer patient recruitment, PI recruitment, and clinical data management.